-Nine inspirational woman in mathematics - International Women's Day
+Nine inspirational women in mathematics - International Women's Day

 To celebrate International Women's Day, we've rounded up stories of some women mathematicians who were pioneers in their field.

 Here are some of the stories which inspired us:

 Katherine Johnson grew up with a fascination for numbers and a love for counting.
 At school she excelled at maths, starting high school four years early and graduating from college at 18 when most teenagers were just starting.
 She worked for NASA, using geometry to calculate the paths the spacecraft would need to take to go around the earth.
 Thanks to her maths, NASA was able to safely send men to the moon and back.

 Ada Lovelace was the first computer programmer.
 While working with Charles Babbage, who invented the world's first basic digital computer which he called the Analytical Engine, Ada discovered that computers could follow a sequence of instructions, or in other words, a program.

 Mary loved maths but had to fight to be allowed to study and follow her dreams.
 At NASA, she earned the most senior title within the engineering department before taking a demotion into a position which allowed her to help other women achieve their career aspirations in the fields of science, engineering and mathematics.

 We loved reading how Dorothy led the group of female "human computers" who did all the calculations for NASA when they were getting ready for the moon landings.
 Imagine how long those sums were!